Marital Sorting on Pre-Marital Preferences for Household Behavior: Data

 Panel (a) in Figure \ref{fg:share_across_axes_flexibility} shows clear age gradients in fertility preferences for both genders, with a steeper age-related decline in desire for children among women.
 Younger women and men mostly report wanting children, but at older ages the share of women reporting no desire or no clear preference rises more sharply.
 Income gradients exist for both genders and appear steeper for men: higher-income men are more likely to want children than lower-income men, while women’s fertility preferences vary less across income groups.
 Along education, the share wanting children generally rises with attainment, consistent with the fertility-education gradient in \citet{doepke2023economics}.
 The distribution is broadly similar across genders, though lower-educated women appear somewhat more polarized than lower-educated men.
 Overall, fertility preferences show demographic gradients and gender asymmetries, especially by age.

-In Panel (b), “share equally” dominates childcare preferences in almost all demographic groups, but gender asymmetries remain.
-Women are more likely to report active childcare involvement, while men are somewhat more likely to favor discussion or delegation.
-Age differences are modest for both genders, though younger cohorts show more dispersion.
-Income gradients are limited overall, but higher-income men appear slightly more supportive of equal sharing than lower-income men, while women’s responses are relatively stable across income levels.
+In Panel (b), “share equally” dominates childcare preferences in almost all demographic groups.
+Age differences are modest among men, whereas younger women are more likely than older women to prefer an equal division of childcare.
+Income gradients are generally limited, although lower-income men appear slightly more supportive of equal sharing than higher-income men, while women’s responses remain relatively stable across income groups.
 By education, higher-educated individuals---especially women---tend to cluster more around equal sharing.

 A similar but stronger asymmetry appears in housework preferences in Panel (c).
 Although “share equally” is still the modal response for both genders, women are less likely than men to choose unilateral non-involvement and more likely to report sharing or taking responsibility themselves.
 Dispersion across alternatives is larger for men with lower income and education, indicating greater heterogeneity in male housework attitudes in those groups.
 Age gradients are weak for both genders, but gender gaps persist across demographics.
 Compared with fertility preferences, housework attitudes show stronger gender asymmetry and somewhat weaker socioeconomic stratification.